General Categorial Geometry and Algebraic Topology: A General Definition of Geometric Metacategory Space

-so that all points of each arrow have only the initial and final points of this arrow in the 2D plain $Z_0$ (which are the positions of the objects in $Im(P) \subset Z_0$), while the rest of the points of this arrow, considered as an oriented path, are inside the 3D subspace $Z\backslash Z_0$ and hence are not in the plain $Z_0$.
+so that all points of each morphism have only the initial and final points of this morphism in the 2D plain $Z_0$ (which are the positions of the objects in $Im(P) \subset Z_0$), while the rest of the points of this morphism, considered as an oriented path, are inside the 3D subspace $Z\backslash Z_0$ and hence are not in the plain $Z_0$.
 Thus, we consider that each path (without its initial and final positions) is totally above or bellow the plain $Z_0$, so that do not exist their intersections with the plain $Z_0$ which would introduce another points in it different from the points of the objects in $Im(P) \subset Z_0$.

+So, in the space of objects $Im(P)$ we have the discrete space for a given category (objects are isolated) while in the categorial 3D A-space the objects are not isolated but connected by the oriented 3D paths corresponding to the morphisms of a category.
+In this way we represented the fact that, in the 2D discrete space $Im(P)$, the objects are "isolated from each other in a certain way".

+Now, from the fact that the objects of the category can be eliminated and represented by their identity morphisms, the category can be represented geometrically by the 3D A-space with the oriented paths inside it (representing the morphisms of the category) while the initial and final points of these paths inside the 2D discrete space $Im(P)$ represents the objects and not the morphisms.
+So, in this real 3D space representation of the Metacategory space of the morphisms (paths) of a category, for the paths we have the space continuum and topologically we can describe this space (in the work of Ehresmann, Brouwer and Weil's \emph{Das Continuum}) by the class of its open sets (set of the points in the path without its initial and final position in the flat surface $Z_0$ that represent the objects).